jostbr/ecoviz/README.md

 - Matplotlib
 - Pandas
 - Seaborn

-Although these can be installed sperately, often recommended approach is to install the Anaconda distribution found [Here](https://www.continuum.io/downloads).
-This Python distribution comes with a ton of useful packages for scientific computing wthout having to install any packages manually.
+Although these can be installed sperately, the often recommended approach is to install the [Anaconda](https://www.continuum.io/downloads) distribution.
+This Python distribution comes with a ton of useful packages for scientific computing without having to install any packages manually.

 ## What happens behind the curtains?
 When you run add_expense.py and add_income.py for the first time, new directories 'expense' and 'income' are generated.
 In addition, directories for the relevant year and a new textfile for the month of the input data, are generated.
 When you add an expense/income in the e.g. same month as before, the scripts appends to the already existing textfile.